PietroLiuzzo/makepdf/README.md

 It has been generalized and made a bit more flexible and usable without a browser and only on a local machine to meet the requirements of other projects at the HLCEES.
-This means it is simpler than previous projects, but tries to deal with more options and allow more setting, so that people can have a start playing around and figuring out their requirements.
+This means it is simpler than previous projects, but tries to deal with more options and allow more settings, so that people can have a start playing around and figuring out their requirements.

 ## Setup